Interested in a hands-on learning experience for developing LLM applications?

 Data science for anyone can seem scary.
 This made me think of developing a simpler approach to it.
 To reinforce a complicated idea, quotes can do wonders.
 Also, they are a sneak peek into the window of the author’s experience.
 With precise phrasing with chosen words, it reinstates a concept in your mind and offers a second thought to your beliefs and understandings.

-In this article, we jot down 51 data science quotes that were once shared by experts.
+In this article, we jot down 51 best quotes on data science that were once shared by experts.
 So, before you let the fear of data science get to you, browse through the wise words of industry experts divided into four major components to get inspired.

 Data science quotes